On this page, Information and links to Transport for NSW web pages and application form. For more information please contact the club registrar.

-Owners of vehicles registered under conditional registration are responsible for obeying RMS regulations and conditions.
+Owners of vehicles registered under conditional registration are responsible for obeying Transport for NSW regulations and conditions.
 Failure to comply will void registration and insurances on the vehicle and may incur heavy police fines.

 For more information please refer to the links below, club constitution or contact the club registrar.

-The club reserves the right to not register or renew the registration of members who do not fulfill their obligations to the club as per the constitution.
+The club reserves the right to not authorise the registration or renewal the registration of members who do not fulfil their obligations to the club as per the constitution.
 Members not fulfilling their obligations may appeal to the committee and will be required to show cause to the committee why their registration should be renewed.

-PLEASE NOTE, THE FOLLOWING INFORMATION WAS CORRECT AT TIME OF PUBLICATION BUT MAY BE SUBJECT TO CHANGE BY THE RMS WITHOUT NOTICE.
+PLEASE NOTE, ALL INFORMATION ON THIS SITE WAS CORRECT AT TIME OF PUBLICATION BUT MAY BE SUBJECT TO CHANGE BY THE RMS WITHOUT NOTICE.

 Historic Vehicle Scheme see the following link.